|

 than in earlier versions of Windows.
 This guide describes how to search

 for hidden or system files in Windows XP.
+Search for Hidden

 or System Files By default, the Search companion does not search for